 Too much light will not prevent flowering, but it will bleach and discolor the foliage — while a small amount of light will keep the plant from producing blossoms.
 Fertilize orchids regularly to provide the nutrients.
 Use balanced 10-10-10 fertilizer every two to four weeks.
 With good care and regular maintenance, an orchid plant may live for a lifetime — 100 years, or more.

 Cut orchids live for about three weeks if you care for them well.
-Change the water in the vase every two days, and recut 1/8 inch off the end of the stem every time you do so.
+Change the water in the vase every two days and recut 1/8 inch off the end of the stem every time you do so.
 Keep the flowers out of direct sunlight, which may scorch the blossoms and leaves if it's too strong.
-Blossoms on potted or planted orchids may be present for up to six months, as the plant continually produces new flowers.
+Blossoms on potted or planted orchids can last for 30 to 45 days and, with proper care, can bloom twice in a year.

 Orchid plants do not have a finite life span, but after 15 to 20 years, the plants will naturally become weaker, producing fewer blossoms.
 Plants have a natural immune system, and over time it becomes worn down by natural bacteria and fungi.
 Repot orchids regularly, once every two or three years, to prevent disease.
 As aging orchids become more problematic and more prone to disease, you may want to consider replacing the plant.

 KC Morgan has been a professional freelance writer since 2006.
 Over the last decade, KC has published thousands of articles and blog posts that have been read by millions.
 A DIYer in her free time, KC has written hundreds of how-tos, guides and tutorials for different DIY and improvement projects around the house, all while turning her words into reality inside her own home.
 KC shares her DIY passion by creating original articles so others can pursue their own home improvement goals and ideas.